 Attractive

 Your package further must be attractive enough to create a good image in the market.
-For this, use attractive and colorful designs, use pictures, and graphic presentation, and make the product more appealing.
+For this, use attractive and colorful designs, pictures, and graphic presentations, and make the product more appealing.

 Eco-Friendly